Statutory Assessments

 • Constructed response, e.g. ‘Correct/complete/rewrite the sentence below,’ or, ‘The sentence below has an apostrophe missing.
 Explain why it needs an apostrophe.’

-Key Stage 2 Maths
+Key Stage 2 Mathematics

-Children sit three papers in maths:
+Children sit three papers in Mathematics:

 • Paper 1: arithmetic, 30 minutes